danizus/DataStructures-Java/searching/ReadMe.md

 ## Implementation

-In this repository, you will find sample implementations of both binary search and linear search in various programming languages.
+In this repository, you will find sample implementations of both binary search and linear search in Java.